 However, white chocolate is often paired with any number of rich tropical fruits.
 The heavily acidic kick of passionfruit, or pineapple, can really help break through the overtly sweet white chocolate.

 With that in mind, we look to Sauvignon Blanc.
 Sauvignon Blanc is deeply acidic and often possesses those tropical fruit kicks.
 Therefore, it fills the same role as the fresh fruit flavourings can.
 Pairing wine with chocolate as sweet as white chocolate is therefore perfectly achievable.
 Look no further than Sauvignon Blanc with a tropical edge.

 Who said pairing wine with chocolate was hard?
 We think we’ve got something for everyone here and if you try out any of our pairings, or find a perfect pairing of your own be sure to let us know!

-Maybe your sweet tooth is tingling and you’re looking to learn more about other dessert wines, or just want a perfect pudding pairing – then read our guide for dessert wine and pudding pairings here.
+Maybe your sweet tooth is tingling at the thought of pairing wine with chocolate and you’re looking to learn more about other dessert wines, or just want a perfect pudding pairing – then read our guide for dessert wine and pudding pairings here.

 Join our mailing list to get exclusive access to our weekly wine offers

 20 mixed cases of wine a week on sale at cellar door prices